ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 ```
 This starts stage simulator and amcl localization.
 ```
-terminal 5: rosrun sensing_and_perception pubPoseWithCovariance
+terminal 5: roslaunch sensing_and_perception send_posewithcovariance.launch
 ```
 Now you can refresh firefox on http://OPIL_SERVER_IP:1026/v2/entities.
-There should be under id "robot_opil_v1" with topic "pose_channel".
+There should be under id "robot_0" with topic "pose_channel".
 Simply move the robot in stage by dragging it with the mouse and refresh the firefox to see the update of pose_channel.